 Brendan leads on professional medical issues, and serves on the Quality and Governance, and Workforce Committees.
 He is the Trust’s Caldicott Guardian, Responsible Officer for Medical Revalidation, Director of R&D, and executive lead for patient safety.
 Brendan chairs a number of Trust committees, including Patient Safety, Executive Procurement Group, Digital Care Board, and the R&D Committee.

 Peter Weller - Director of Nursing and Integrated Governance

 Date appointed: February 2019

-Peter brings to the Trust a portfolio of 30 years’ nursing experience from provider, commissioner and regulatory organisations where he has held a range of clinical and managerial leadership roles.
-Having worked extensively in patient safety, quality, governance, patient experience, safeguarding and risk management, and having gained an MA in Professional Practice, his focus on service transformation and improvement has been central to his work in improving the delivery of care to patients through redesign of systems and processes and promoting professional culture, values and behaviors.
-Peter re- joined Tameside and Glossop IC NHS Foundation Trust from NHS Improvement where he was Senior Clinical Lead for Greater Manchester and Lancashire, overseeing a range of NHS providers and driving improvements in governance, workforce and clinical standards having previously been the Director of Quality Governance here at the Trust.
+Peter has a portfolio of over 30 years’ nursing experience in provider, commissioner and regulatory organisations, having held a range of clinical and managerial leadership roles.
+Holding an MA in Professional Practice pertaining to Patient Safety and Quality Governance, Peter re-joined the Trust from NHS Improvement, where he was Senior Clinical Lead for Greater Manchester and Lancashire, overseeing a range of NHS providers and driving improvements in governance, workforce and clinical standards.
+He was previously the Director of Quality Governance at the Trust.